 Where to go from here?

 So if you have an unpaid commission or bonus, contact the O’Brien Law Firm – and Kerry O’Brien, an Austin and Dallas Texas-board-certified employment attorney – so that we can help evaluate whether you are more likely to get paid, and paid more, through working with our law firm rather than handling a TWC wage claim yourself.
-There are even other options – it’s all about using our experience, lawyer leverage and strategic thinking to figure out the best option for you and your particular situation.
+And sometimes we take on a case and use the TWC wage claim process as one strategic tool toward helping you get paid in full There are even other options – it’s all about using our experience, lawyer leverage and strategic thinking to figure out the best option for you and your particular situation.
 And, sometimes, we discover that you are entitled to more money than you realized.
 That’s always a real bonus for us that we love to be able to make happen.

-If you believe that you have been wrongly denied commissions or bonuses from a current or past employer (within the last 4 years normally), call the O’Brien Law Firm NOW at (512) 410-1960, set up a FREE phone consultation or fill out the form below so that we can get to know you and your situation.
+If you believe that you have been wrongly denied commissions or bonuses from a current or past employer (within the last 4 years normally), call the O’Brien Law Firm NOW at (512) 410-1960 to set up a free confidential case review or fill out the form below so that we can get to know you and your situation.
 Your information is confidential and the form submission goes directly to attorney Kerry O’Brien for his review.

 On May 25, 2023, the O’Brien Law Firm filed suit on behalf of 18 field inspectors in the United States District Court for the Southern District of Texas for over $1 million in unpaid bonuses and unpaid overtime pay and penalties.
 That case is Butler, et al. v.
 Access Restoration Services US, Inc., et al., […]Read More